vadimgierko/linky-notes/README.md

 - that is easy to find the particular note by choosing keywords they consist in search field
 - you are saving a tone of time to organize & efficiently use them

-At the moment this SPA is only available `for my personal use` - you can see my notes, but cannot sign up or modify my database.
-I've implemented only basic core features for the moment, but app is still growing & is tested.
+**At the moment this SPA is available `for my personal use` only** - you can see my notes, see, how it works, but cannot sign up or modify my database.
+I've implemented only basic core features for the moment, but app is growing rapidly.

 At the moment, I can:
 - sign in
 - add, update & delete notes when logged
-- see a list of all items
+- add & delete tags for my notes (can leave it without tags also)
+- find note by tag/ tags
 - switch dark/light mode

 ### Technologies I've used in this project: